mvoelk/keras_layers/README.md

 Instance Normalization: The Missing Ingredient for Fast Stylization [arXiv:1607.08022](https://arxiv.org/abs/1607.08022)

 ## Scale

 Learned affine scaling of the features: `scale * x + shift`.
 A 1x1 DepthwiseConv2D with bias should do the same.

+## Genreral notes and usage

+- `layers.py` can be used independently of the other files contained in this repository.